SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 This property will be null if the argument was not supplied, true if the argument was present or explicitly set to true with `-Switch:true`, and false only if the user supplied `-Switch:false`.

+If you want to define a named argument that takes a boolean value but is _not_ a switch argument, you can use the `NonSwitchBoolean` helper type.
+This creates a boolean argument that requires an explicit value, and can also use white space to separate the argument name and value (e.g. `-NonSwitch true`).

 ### Multi-value arguments